-That was very much like Helen, for such a bookworm, she sure had a limited taste; logic, melodrama, fiction, Freud, Richardson, Dickens, Shelley, not at all fun but she keeps pushing me to read her types of books.
+That was very much like Helen, for such a bookworm, she sure had a limited taste; logic, melodrama, fiction, Freud, Richardson, Dickens, Shelley, not at all fun but she kept pushing me to read her types of books.
 I did like A Christmas Carol, mainly because of the Ghosts, but Dickens’ other works were dull, sentimental, and unintentionally funny.
 Have you ever tried reading Little Nell?
-You can’t resist to chuckle when reading about Nell’s death.
+You can’t resist chuckling when reading about Nell’s death.
 Oscar Wilde definitely had it right, one can not simply read Little Nell without bursting into tears of laughter.
 At least I think that’s how he put it.
 I wouldn’t remember though, I was too fascinated with reading his children’s stories.
-I also did like Shelley’s (Mary, not Percy) Frankenstein.
-Which is another thing about Helen, she only reads books that reflected on morality, reason, art, and intellect.
+I also did like Shelley’s (Mary, not Percy) Frankenstein, and was intrigued by horror stories like Dracula.
+Which is another thing about Helen, she only reads books that reflect on morality, reason, art, and intellect.

 The conversation downstairs went on, with Rosie now speaking out, “I tried to take her to Ann Marie’s birthday party, with only just us gals.
 We were listening to Jazz on the radio, and seeing the new Parisian dresses Ann Marie got from her grandma.
 And what did Beth do?
 She was outside, looking for fairies in the Garden, dirty, and holding an ugly frog in her hand.
 I was so embarrassed in front of my friends, they’d think Beth was a baby or something”